MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/remote-assist-mobile-to-teams-calls.md

 - Technicians must have a [Dynamics 365 Remote Assist free trial](../try-remote-assist.md) or a [Dynamics 365 Remote Assist subscription](../buy-remote-assist.md).

 - Remote collaborators must have a Dynamics 365 Remote Assist free trial or subscription and/or [Microsoft Teams free trial or subscription](https://www.microsoft.com/microsoft-365/microsoft-teams/group-chat-software).
-Learn to set up Dynamics 365 Remote Assist with [Teams desktop](../teams-pc-all.md) and [Teams mobile](../teams-mobile-all.md).
+[Learn how to set up Dynamics 365 Remote Assist with Teams desktop](../teams-pc-all.md) and [Teams mobile](../teams-mobile-all.md).

 ## How it works